HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/04_nocodb-dataimport.Rmd

 ## Adjust Field Types

 After importing data, it’s a good idea to review the **field types** for each column.
 NocoDB gives the Field Type "Single line text" after importing data, but this can lead to different problems and limitations.
-Choosing the right field type helps NocoDB understand how to handle your data, and unlocks useful features for filtering, sorting, and analysis.
+Choosing the right field type helps NocoDB understand how to handle your data, and unlocks useful features for filtering, sorting, and analysing.

 ::::::::::::::::::::::::::::::::::::: challenge